garrekstemo/FTIRFiles/README.md

 and infrared spectrometer for femtosecond pump-probe dynamics experiments.

 This code will be made available upon publication in the interest of promoting open and reproducible science.
-This code is not written with the intention of it being used outside of the associated research projects.
+ProjectIO is not written with the intention of it being used outside of the associated research projects.